jon-jacky/Piety/editors/edo.md

-**[edo.py](edo.py)** provides the *[ed.py](ed.md)* line editor with an enhanced command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.
+**[edo.py](edo.py)** provides the *[ed.py](ed.md)* line editor with an enhanced command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.  *edo* also provides new editor commands for running Python scripts from editor buffers or any selected text.

-This shell turns *ed.py* into a minimal but self-contained Python programming environment.
+This shell and these new commands turn *ed.py* into a minimal but self-contained
+Python programming environment.
 In *edo*, you can edit modules and write them out using *ed* commands, then use the built-in Python interpreter to import or reload modules, call their functions, and inspect and update their data structures.
+Or, you can run Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer.

-**edo.py** also provides a new command *X* for executing scripts from an editor buffer with optional echo and delay, supported by the *[samysh](../shells/samysh.py)* module.
+**edo.py** also provides a new command *X* for executing scripts of editor commands from an editor buffer with optional echo and delay, supported by the *[samysh](../shells/samysh.py)* module.

 This command is provided for testing *ed.py* itself, as well as the